pingsoli/av-learning/src/readme.md

 ## Project Description

 ### Point Out
-Now, the `XPlayer` is maintained now, others are demos.
+`Xplayer` is a complete project, others are demos

+---
 ### First try
 **helloworld** is first qt program. familiarize yourself with qt basics.

 ---
 ### Mix VS with Qt
 Mix Visual Studio 2015 and qt creator to compile the whole project.